Frequently Asked Questions

 Material wear or damage, including screw loosening or breakage, discoloration, or fracture of components such as acrylic, porcelain, or zirconia

 Not every patient is an ideal candidate for implants, and selecting the right case is essential to long-term success.
-When complications do arise, they can be difficult, costly, and sometimes untreatable.
+When complications do arise, they can be difficult and costly to manage and many times are untreatable.

 While nothing used 24/7 can be expected to last forever, dental implants remain one of the most effective and predictable tooth replacement options when properly planned and maintained.